Why AI Initiatives Stall in PE Portfolio Companies After M&A

 When PE operating partners and portfolio CEOs champion AI initiatives post-acquisition, they're hiring AI to accomplish three critical jobs:

-Job #3: De-Risk Future Valuation Buyers increasingly discount portfolios that lack modern data infrastructure and AI capabilities.
+De-Risking Future Valuation Through AI Readiness: Buyers increasingly discount portfolios that lack modern data infrastructure and AI capabilities.
 You're investing in AI not just for operational gains, but to avoid valuation haircuts at exit.

 The Real Pain Point: You're accountable for results, but you're executing in an environment where data systems are fragmented, teams are stretched across integration priorities, and every AI initiative competes with urgent operational firefighting.